OSGeo/gdal/doc/source/programs/gdal_raster_index.rst

 .. option:: --source-crs-format auto|WKT|EPSG|PROJ

     The format in which the CRS of each tile must be written.
-Types can be ``auto``, ``WKT``, ``EPSG``, ``PROJ``.
+The available values are ``auto``, ``WKT``, ``EPSG``, ``PROJ``.
     This option should be used together with :option:`--source-crs-field-name`.